NotDomino/Term-Crawler/README.md

 # Term-Crawler
-RPG written in Python, not text-based, an actual Dungeon Crawler. you can use with WASD, have customisable options, etc.
+RPG written in Python, not text-based, an actual Dungeon Crawler. you can use with WASD, have customizable options, etc.

-The goal of this project is to make an entirely interactive console-based dungeon crawler, and i mean i am gonn go _ham_ with the interactiveness if i can help it. ( it's movement based so who cares about fps anyways )
+The goal of this project is to make an entirely interactive console-based dungeon crawler, and i mean i am gonna go _ham_ with the interactiveness if i can help it. ( it's movement based so who cares about fps anyways )

 ANY changes made will be posted here, I will try my best to keep this project active and rolling